 You can use the names of templates effectively to encourage volunteers to act in a certain way.
 For example, you could have 2 missions templated for shopping:

-The templates will be the same and it just may ensure that volunteers will pick this mission first.
-You can use the prior9ty but there is no guarantee volunteers will pick those you flag with a high priority first just because they see them higher in the list.
+The templates will be the same, and it will just ensure that volunteers will pick this mission first.
+You can use the priority, but there is no guarantee volunteers will pick those you flag with a high priority first, just because they see them higher in the list.